arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

 nav: data-n-proofs
 ---

-In this module we illustrate the concepts that we discussed in the previous module through a bunch of examples of definitions and proofs.
+In this module we illustrate the concepts that we discussed in the previous modules through a bunch of examples of definitions and proofs.

 We define the function {%ard%}sort{%endard%} that sorts lists by insertion sort and the function {%ard%}reverse{%endard%} that reverses them.